11 upcoming hydrogen FCEVs with up to 500 miles of range [Update]

 FCEV sales would not shoot up to a normal level until enough fueling stations dispense the most abundant element in the universe.
 However, many manufacturers consider hydrogen as the fuel of the future, an important step in their journey towards carbon neutrality, and assume that the infrastructure will improve to support these vehicles during this decade.

-Note that not all vehicles in this list will manage 500 miles of range, and that is simply the upper limit based on what Hyundai’s top boss told the S.Korean president on a plant tour in 2021 regarding the new Nexo, which is the fourth car in our story.
+Note that not all vehicles in this list will manage 500 miles of range, and that is simply the upper limit based on what Hyundai’s top boss told the S.Korean president on a plant tour in 2021 regarding the new Nexo, which is the sixth car in our story.
 Projects like the Defender and Range Rover are not officially confirmed, and hence this is an expected list of models.
 The article will be updated when new information is available.

 BMW iX5